Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 never be installed in the central software stack.
-Moreover, due to the technical implementation of a software stack on a system the size of LUMI, some software maintenance operations in the stack can be disruptive and only be done during system maintenance intervals, making maintenance difficult.
+Moreover, due to the technical implementation of a software stack on a system the size of LUMI, some software maintenance operations in the stack can be disruptive and can only be done during system maintenance intervals, making maintenance difficult.

 This, however, does not mean that you may have to wait for weeks before you can get the software you need for your project on LUMI.
-We have made it very easy to install additional software in your home or project directories (where the latter is a better choice as you can then share it with the other people in your project).
-After installing, using the software requires not much more than loading a module that configures EasyBuild for local installations and running EasyBuild with a few recipes that can be supplied by the [User Support Team][helpdesk] or your national support team or that you may write yourself.
+We have made it very easy to install additional software in your home or project directories (where the latter is a better choice as you can then share it with the other people in your project and have more capacity).
+Installing software requires not much more than loading a module that configures EasyBuild for local installations and running EasyBuild with a few recipes that may already be offered on the system or that can be supplied by the [User Support Team][helpdesk] or your national support team, and you can even write your own recipes or adapt ours to your specific needs.
 And this software is then built in exactly the same way as it would be in a central installation.

 *Before continuing to read this page, make sure you are familiar with the